Juli868/juli868/README.md

 Hi there 👋

 I'm Julias based in Kigali/Rwanda.
 I am a software developer upbringing my skills regularly.
 I really like coding.
-I am a great problem solver, with a passion to make better anything I work on.
+I am a great problem solver, with a passion to make anything I work on better.

 Here are some ideas to get you started: